twinfoundation/framework/README.md

 - Increment the version in package.json following semver rules.
 - Update the CHANGELOG.md for the package with the relevant changes.
 - Create a PR for the changes and have it approved.
-- The PR with the version and changelog modifications is merged to `dev.
+- The PR with the version and changelog modifications is merged to `next`.
 - When the PR is merged to `main` you will be able to run the `publish` GitHub Action, which will publish the new version to the npm registry.

 ## Documentation